Answering a crucial question: What is SD-WAN?

 • Rapid deployment of bandwidth and firewalls removes the need for IT personnel to be on-site.
 The ability to easily add or reduce bandwidth means more agility for your business.

 • Internet connectivity through SD-WAN—including cable, DSL, and ethernet—is quick to deploy and costs a fraction of equivalent MPLS circuits.
-Ultimately, software-defined wide area networks provides the advantages of reliable, secure WAN services at Internet-comparable price points.
+Ultimately, software-defined wide area networks provide the advantages of reliable, secure WAN services at Internet-comparable price points.

 • SD-WAN eliminates backhaul penalties of MPLS networks, leveraging the Internet to deliver secure, high-performance connections from branch to cloud.
-Remote users will also see improvements in their experience when using the cloud/SaaS-based applications.
+Remote users will also see improvements in their experience when using cloud/SaaS-based applications.

 Also read: Technical guide to SD-WAN